The United Nations has formally invited Iran to join the long-awaited Syrian peace talks, which are scheduled to open Wednesday in Switzerland.

 Secretary-General Ban Ki-moon told reporters Sunday that he believes Iran "needs to be a part of the solution in Syria," and that Foreign Minister Javad Zarif assured him Iran understands the basis of the talks.

 "Foreign Minister Zarif and I agreed that the goal of the negotiations is to establish by mutual consent a transitional governing body with full objective powers.
-It was on that basis that Foreign Minister Zarif pledged that Iran would play a positive and constructive role in Montreux."
+It was on that basis that Foreign Minister Zarif pledged that Iran would play a positive and constructive role in Montreux," said Ban.

-The main opposition Syrian National Coalition does not want Iran to take part in the talks, and said it would withdraw unless Mr. Ban retracts Iran's invitation.
+The main opposition Syrian National Coalition does not want Iran to take part in the talks, and said on Twitter it would withdraw unless Ban retracts Iran's invitation.

-U.S. State Department spokeswoman Jen Psaki said the United States remains "deeply concerned" about Iran's support of Syrian President Bashar al-Assad's government, and that Iran must publicly accept the peace conference's goals or be uninvited from the talks.
+U.S. State Department spokeswoman Jen Psaki said the United States remains "deeply concerned" about Iran's support of Assad's government, and that Iran must publicly accept the peace conference's goals or be uninvited from the talks.

 The Syrian government has routinely classified opposition fighters as terrorists throughout the nearly three-year-old crisis.

-Mr. Ban said Sunday he invited nine other nations that have an interest in the Syrian civil war to join the talks.
-He says their presence would be an important show of solidarity.
+Ban has also invited nine other nations that have an interest in the Syrian civil war to join the talks.
+He said their presence would be an important show of solidarity.

-The U.N. chief also welcomed, at that time, the main opposition group's decision to attend.
+The U.N. chief also welcomed the main opposition group's decision, now called into question, to attend.